Jim Carrey: 2012–2018: Change in pace

-2018–present: Comeback
+2019–present: Return to mainstream

-In June 2018, Carrey was cast as Dr. Robotnik, the main antagonist of the Sonic the Hedgehog video game series, in a film adaptation of the franchise.
+In June 2018, Carrey was cast as Dr. Ivo Robotnik, the main antagonist of the Sonic the Hedgehog video game series, in a film adaptation of the franchise.
 The film was released in February 2020 to positive reviews.
-Carrey's portrayal of Robotnik was praised, with some considering it one of his best performances in years.
+Carrey's portrayal of Ivo Robotnik was praised, with some considering it one of his best performances in years.
 Carrey returned for Sonic the Hedgehog 2, released in April 2022, which grossed $72 million at the US box office in its opening weekend to give Carrey the best opening of his career to date.

 In 2020, Carrey published Memoirs and Misinformation.
 In September, during the final stages of the 2020 U.S. presidential election, it was announced that Carrey would portray presidential nominee Joe Biden on the 46th season of Saturday Night Live, taking over the role from Jason Sudeikis, Woody Harrelson and John Mulaney.
-However, Carrey's high-energy comedy style clashed with real-life Biden's low-key persona, producing an imitation that lacked authenticity, and failed to impress viewers and critics.
+However, many felt Carrey's high-energy comedy style clashed with the real-life Biden's low-key persona, producing an imitation that lacked authenticity, and failed to impress viewers and critics.
 On December 19, 2020, Carrey announced that he would step down from playing Biden on Saturday Night Live, stating that he had a six-week deal.
-Cast member Alex Moffat succeeded Carrey in portraying Biden during the cold open of the episode hosted by Kristen Wiig at the same day.

-Carrey appeared as the narrator of The Weeknd album Dawn FM, released on 7 January 2022.
+Cast member Alex Moffat succeeded Carrey in portraying Biden during the cold open of the episode hosted by Kristen Wiig on the same day.
+Carrey appeared as the narrator of the Weeknd's album Dawn FM, released on January 7, 2022.

-In April 2022, Carrey announced that he was considering retirement from the film industry, explaining, "I have enough.
+In April 2022, Carrey announced that he was considering retirement, saying: "I have enough.
 I've done enough.
 I am enough."
-When asked if he would ever come back, his response was, "It depends.
-If the angels bring some sort of script that's written in gold ink that says to me that it's going to be really important for people to see, I might continue down the road, but I'm taking a break".
+He said he would return to acting if "angels bring some sort of script that’s written in gold ink that says to me that it’s going to be really important for people to see".
+In February 2024, it was announced that Carrey would reprise his role as Dr. Ivo Robotnik in Sonic the Hedgehog 3.
+Notably, a copy of the script for Sonic the Hedgehog 3 was delivered to Carrey written in 24-carat ink in reference to his previous comments.
+Carrey also plays Ivo Robotnik’s grandfather, Gerald Robotnik.
+Carrey reportedly told an Associated Press reporter that he agreed to return to the Sonic universe because "I need the money, frankly."
+He later clarified in interviews in December 2024 that he planned to "power rest" rather than retire, while also stating that he was open to continuing his role in the Sonic film series.